seekaddo/breath/readme.md

 years (as of June 2019) and I don't claim that all of it is of production quality.

-Some components don't take full advantage of the latest standards (e.g. they don't use `noexcept`) and some are or will be superseded by standard components or features (e.g. those in the path/ subdirectory).
+Some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features (e.g. those in the path/ subdirectory).
 But, generally, the library is up-to-date to C++14.

 The test/ subdirectories can be a good place to look at if you need to see usage examples (but, please, let me know if you feel that the usage of a component